LiamJCates/Programming-Notes/C/Scope.md

-A scope in any programming is a region of the program where a defined variable can have its existence and beyond that variable it cannot be accessed.
+The scope of a name is the part of the program within which the name can be used.

 There are three places where variables can be declared in C programming language −

     Inside a function or a block which is called local variables.